Police are searching for the person who set ballot boxes on fire in Washington and Oregon. Here’s what we know

 By Chris Boyette, CNN

-(CNN) — With just days until Election Day, hundreds of ballots were destroyed by fires this week at two ballot drop boxes in the Pacific Northwest, and investigators are searching for a culprit they say is responsible for both.
+(CNN) — With just days until Election Day, hundreds of ballots were destroyed or damaged by fires set this week at two ballot drop boxes in the Pacific Northwest – and investigators are searching for a person they believe is responsible for both.

-Many of the ballots in a drop box in Portland were unaffected, but hundreds of ballots were destroyed in a second ballot box fire in nearby Vancouver, Washington, election officials said.
-The incidents are believed to be related to a third incident earlier this month in Vancouver.
+Many of the ballots in a drop box fire in Portland, Oregon, were unaffected, but hundreds of ballots were damaged or destroyed in a second fire in nearby Vancouver, Washington, election officials said.
+The incidents are believed to be connected to a third fire on October 8, also in Vancouver.

-The incidents come as a US Department of Homeland Security bulletin from September obtained by the watchdog group Property of the People warned, “Some social media users are discussing and encouraging various methods of sabotaging ballot drop boxes and avoiding detection, likely heightening the potential for targeting of this election infrastructure through the 2024 election cycle.
+The fires came after a US Department of Homeland Security bulletin from September which was obtained by the watchdog group Property of the People warned: “Some social media users are discussing and encouraging various methods of sabotaging ballot drop boxes and avoiding detection, likely heightening the potential for targeting of this election infrastructure through the 2024 election cycle.”

-“Election infrastructure remains an attractive target for some domestic violent extremists and other threat actors with election-related grievances who seek to disrupt the democratic process and election operations,” the bulletin warned.

 How the ballot boxes went up in flames

+CNN has reached out to the bureau, which declined to comment on the reported writing on the devices, but said they were sent for forensic analysis and will be examined for “unique writings and markings.”

-At a bus station in Vancouver, Washington, just 15 miles away, a second ballot box was set on fire early Monday, according to the Vancouver Police Department.
-Responding officers discovered a “suspicious device” smoking and on fire next to the box, police said.
+At a bus station in Vancouver, just 15 miles from Portland, another ballot box was set on fire early Monday, according to the Vancouver Police Department.
+Responding officers discovered a “suspicious device” on fire next to the box, police said.

+CNN also reached out to the Vancouver Police, who referred questions about the case to the FBI.

+“The US Attorney’s Office and the FBI want to assure our communities that we are working closely and expeditiously together to investigate the two incendiary fires at the ballot boxes in Vancouver, Washington, and the one in Portland, Oregon, and will work to hold whoever is responsible fully accountable,” US Attorney Tessa M. Gorman and Greg Austin, Acting Special Agent in Charge of the FBI Seattle field office said in a statement Tuesday.

-All ballot boxes in Multnomah County and Clark County have fire suppressant installed, election officials said during a news conference Monday.
-Multnomah County Elections Director Tim Scott said fire suppressant inside the Portland box protected over 400 ballots inside, and only three ballots were damaged.
+All ballot boxes in Multnomah and Clark counties have fire suppressant installed, election officials said during a news conference Monday.
+Multnomah County Elections Director Tim Scott said fire suppressant inside the Portland box protected more than 400 ballots inside, and only three ballots were damaged.
+Election officials said they plan to contact the three voters affected using “unique identifiers on their ballot envelopes, so they can receive replacement ballots.”

-Election officials were still counting all the ballots involved in the Vancouver fire, but believe hundreds of ballots were destroyed, said Clark County Auditor Greg Kimsey.
+Election officials were still counting all the ballots involved in the Vancouver fire, but believe hundreds were destroyed, said Clark County’s Kimsey.

+Roughly 500 Clark County voters have requested replacement ballots, The Oregonian said, citing the auditor’s office.

 Voting in Oregon and Washington is done almost entirely by mail or ballot drop off.
 Less than 1% of people in Multnomah County vote in person, according to Scott.
-In Clark County, 60% of the ballots received are from ballot drop boxes, Kimsey said.
+In Clark County, 60% of the ballots received are from ballot drop boxes and 40% are received by mail, Kimsey said.

+“Drop boxes are useful and secure ways voters can return their mail ballot without using the US Postal Service,” Jay Riestenberg, director of communications for Voting Rights Lab said.
+“They help cut down on ballots returned by mail, which can alleviate the stress put on the US Postal Service and local election officials during busy election seasons.”

+But according to Voting Rights Lab, drop boxes have come under scrutiny by politicians and election officials, and 12 states have enacted bills banning or restricting drop boxes, half of which outright ban them.

 What should I do if my ballot was impacted?

+“It’s probably a 20-minute drive, but it’s well worth it at this point,” Burnside said.

-Laura Shepard, a spokesperson for the city of Vancouver, said election officials are asking anyone who may have placed a ballot in the box after 11 a.m. on Saturday to contact them to check the status of their ballot.
+Kimsey, the Clark County auditor, said anyone who dropped off a ballot at the damaged Fisher’s Landing Transit Center box between 11 a.m. on Saturday and 4 a.m. on Monday should request a replacement ballot online at VoteWA.gov.

-“Voters should be assured that even if their ballots were in the affected box, their votes will be counted,” Scott said.
+“Voters should be assured that even if their ballots were in the affected box, their votes will be counted,” said Scott, the Multnomah County Elections director.

-Officials in Portland plan to contact the three affected voters using “unique identifiers on their ballot envelopes, so they can receive replacement ballots,” according to Scott.

 Authorities looking for ‘suspect vehicle’

-Evidence from the incendiary devices found at the ballot boxes Monday shows the fires are connected – as well as a third incident on October 8 when an incendiary device was placed at a different drop box in Vancouver, said Portland Police Bureau spokesperson Mike Benner.
+Evidence from the incendiary devices found at the ballot boxes Monday shows the fires are connected to each other, as well as the October 8 incident in Vancouver, said Portland Police Bureau spokesperson Mike Benner.

+“We don’t know the motives behind these acts – sounds like a series of three at this point – but we do know that acts like this are targeted and intentional,” Portland Police Bureau Assistant Chief Amanda McMillan said.
+“We are concerned about that intentional act trying to affect the election process.”

 Police identified a “suspect vehicle” seen leaving the scene of the fire in Portland, they said in a news release Monday – a black or dark-colored 2001-2004 Volvo S-60.